-The Department of Information Technologies (IT) provides reliable access to many resources throughout the College for both academic support and administrative office applications.
-A high-speed fiber optic backbone interconnects the Cranford, Elizabeth, and Plainfield campuses.
-This connectivity ensures a high level of availability of technology resources throughout the College.
+The Information Technology (IT) department provides technology leadership and innovative solution driven IT services to support Union County College goals and objectives through its knowledgeable and committed staff, while maintaining a secure and flexible IT infrastructure.
+Our advanced framework delivers access to many resources throughout the College for both academic support and administrative office applications.
+A highspeed fiber optic backbone interconnects the Cranford, Elizabeth, and Plainfield campuses.
+Local Area Network (LAN) and wireless connections are provided to all users to enable access to internet and various web resources.
+This connectivity ensures a high level of technology resources throughout the College.